 Roadmap Report

-The Roadmap Report in LeanIX EAM is a visual representation of the future direction of an organization's enterprise architecture.
+The Roadmap Report in LeanIX Enterprise Architecture suite is a visual representation of the future direction of an organization's enterprise architecture.
 It outlines the strategic initiatives, projects, and priorities that the organization plans to undertake to achieve its desired future state.

-Roadmap Reports give a timeline view of Applications, IT Components, or Projects and allows users to visualize their organization’s IT strategy and evolution of IT portfolio over time.
-Different views can be applied e.g., Functional Fit, Lifecycle, Business Criticality, etc. to see the portfolio of assets across time in different dimensions.
+Roadmap Reports give a timeline view of Applications, IT Components, or Projects and allow users to visualize their organization’s IT strategy and evolution of IT portfolio over time.
+Different views can be applied, e.g., Functional Fit, Lifecycle, Business Criticality, etc. to see the portfolio of assets across time in different dimensions.

 The Roadmap Report is an important tool for organizations to align their IT investments and resources with their business objectives.
 It enables them to communicate their vision and plans to stakeholders across the organization, including IT leaders, business executives, and other stakeholders.
 Building a roadmap is typically the final step when running use cases like Application Portfolio Assessment or Application Rationalization.